Flooding + Stormwater

 Residential Flooding

-About seven percent of the total land area in Overland Park is in a Federal Emergency Management Agency-designated floodplain.
+About seven percent of Overland Park’s total land area is in a Federal Emergency Management Agency-designated floodplain.

 Although much of this land includes parks, streamway corridors and open space areas, some older neighborhoods are in a floodplain.
-More than 400 buildings in Overland Park are in a floodplain.
+More than 400 buildings in Overland Park are located in floodplains.

 The floodplain map can help determine if your home or business is in a flood zone.
 You can also use the flood map information service by calling 913-895-6223 or emailing [email protected].